 According to a study by the U.S. Department of Transportation, riding in a bus is much safer than a car, but the extent of injuries and property damage caused in a bus accident is often severe.

 If you or a loved one has suffered injuries in a bus accident, you may be entitled to receive compensation.
-Our team of bus accident lawyers at the Fairfax law firm of Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP have considerable knowledge in bus accident cases.
+Our team of bus accident lawyers at the Northern Virginia personal injury law firm of Koonz McKenney Johnson & DePaolis LLP have considerable knowledge in bus accident cases.
 We can help you and your family through this difficult time so you can focus on healing.
 Please call or fill out our online contact form to schedule a free consultation.

 Distracted driving can occur with any person operating a motor vehicle, but distracted driving can also happen to bus drivers.
 Cellphone use, eating, adjusting the air conditioning or radio, keeping an eye on the road and engaging with passengers are all common distractions.